ceregousa/slate/source/includes/_courses.md

-users-count | integer | The number of users in the course admin-users-count | integer | The number of admins (instructors) in the course student-users-count | integer | The number of students in the course goal-list-count | integer | The number of series in the course goals-count | integer | The number of sets in the course reports-count | integer | The number of reports a set has state | string | `published` Course is viewable <br> `unpublished` Course is hidden <br> `archived` Course is no longer in use state-updated-at | datetime | The most recent time that state was changed instructor-names | array[string] | A list of instructor names for the course
+users-count | integer | The number of users in the course admin-users-count | integer | The number of admins (instructors) in the course student-users-count | integer | The number of students in the course goals-count | integer | The number of sets in the course state | string | `published` Course is viewable <br> `unpublished` Course is hidden <br> `archived` Course is no longer in use state-updated-at | datetime | The most recent time that state was changed instructor-names | array[string] | A list of instructor names for the course